openstack/manila/doc/source/devref/capabilities_and_extra_specs.rst

   filter by pools that either have or don't have QoS support enabled.
 Added in Mitaka.

+* `replication_type` - indicates the style of replication supported for the backend/pool.
+This extra_spec will have a string value and could be one of :term:`writable`, :term:`readable` or :term:`dr`. `writable` replication type involves synchronously replicated shares where all replicas are writable.
+Promotion is not supported and not needed. `readable` and `dr` replication types involve a single `active` or `primary` replica and one or more `non-active` or secondary replicas per share.
+In `readable` type of replication, `non-active` replicas have one or more export_locations and can thus be mounted and read while the `active` replica is the only one that can be written into.
+In `dr` style of replication, only the `active` replica can be mounted, read from and written into.
+Added in Mitaka.

 Reporting Capabilities
 ----------------------
 Drivers report capabilities as part of the updated stats (e.g. capacity)